Chūgoku region: Geography

 The Chūgoku region consists of the following prefectures: Hiroshima, Yamaguchi, Shimane, and Tottori.
-Okayama is also included, although only Bitchū Province was considered a Middle Country; Mimasaka Province and Bizen Province, the other two components of modern-day Okayama, were considered Near Countries.
+Okayama is also included, although only Bitchū Province was considered a "middle country" (中国); Mimasaka Province and Bizen Province, the other two components of modern-day Okayama, were considered "near countries" (近国).
 Kyūshū, Shikoku, and Kansai neighbor the Chūgoku region.

 The Chūgoku region is characterized by irregular rolling hills and limited plain areas and is divided into two distinct parts by mountains running east and west through its center.

 Demographics

 The two largest metropolitan areas in Chūgoku region are Hiroshima and Okayama whose total population of the two metropolitan areas amount to 2.808 million as of 2020.

 Their Urban Employment Area amounts to around 3 million people for the Chūgoku region.
 The rest of Chūgoku region is sparsely populated and very rural.

-Per Japanese census data, Chūgoku region as a whole has experienced a steady population decline since 1992 with some prefectures within the region experiencing the decline since 1985.
+Per Japanese census data, the Chūgoku region as a whole has experienced a steady population decline since 1992, with some prefectures within the region experiencing declines since 1985.
 The region reached a peak population of roughly 7.8 million in 1991.